Ali-RT/Transit-Logic/README.md

-# Micromobility Utilizer
+# Transit Logic
-This is my Insight Data Engineering project (Summer 2020).
-It is a platform for micromobiltiy operators to utilize their assets.
+It is my Insight Data Engineering project (Summer 2020).
+It is a platform to help micro-mobility operators have a better decision-making process and maximize their asset utilization.

 ## How to install and get it up and running